kshedden/seqmatch/README.md

 cores.

-The user provides a window width (for the exact matching window), and a list of left endpoint for these windows.
+The user provides a window width (for the exact matching window), and a list of left endpoints for these windows.
 For example, if the window width is 30 and the left endpoints are 0, 15, 30, 45, and 60, then the windows are [0, 30), [15, 45), [30, 60), [45, 75), and [60, 90).
 For a read to match a target, the sequence must match exactly in at least one of these windows.
 The remainder of the sequence only needs to match so that the overall non-identity between the read and its mathing genome sequence is the value given by the parameter `PMiss`.

 __Using the tools__

 TODO: provide an install script that sets up the environment

 1. Build the target sequence database in the format required by the tool.
-The pbs script "builddb.pbs" accomplishes this.
-Edit the last line of builddb.pbs to contain the full path to the target sequence data file, which must be an uncompressed text file in which each line has the format "id<tab>sequence<newline>".
+The pbs script `builddb.pbs` accomplishes this.
+Edit the last line of builddb.pbs to contain the full path to the target sequence data file, which must be an uncompressed text file in which each line has the format `id<tab>sequence<newline>`.
 This may take a few hours.

 2. Edit the config.json file to contain the paths to the read, gene target, and gene id data.
 Then run the run.pbs script to do all the